coderefinery/installation/content/ssh.md

 class: dropdown
 ---
-If you are on a remote server and Git can't automatically start a web browwser, you might get this prompt:
+If you are on a remote server and Git can't automatically start a web browser, you might get this prompt:

   ```
   Select an authentication method for 'https://github.com/':